phantomaton-ai/phantomaton-persistence/README.md

   plugins.define(extensions.start)
     .with(extensions.storage)
     .as(async (storage) => {
+      // Check if storage is available
+      if (storage) {
         const data = await storage.load('my-data');
         console.log('Loaded data:', data);

         const updatedData = { ...data, new: 'value' };
         await storage.save('my-data', updatedData);
         console.log('Saved data:', updatedData);
+      } else {
+        console.log('No storage provider available');
+      }
     })
 ]);
 ```

 In this example, the plugin declares a dependency on the `persistence.storage` extension point.
-When the `start` extension point is resolved, it uses the provided storage provider to load and save data.
+When the `start` extension point is resolved, it checks if a storage provider is available before using it to load and save data.

 ## Contributing 🦄